Krabbesholm, Lejre Municipality: Rosenkrantz and Skeel families

+The village of Vindeby was formerly located on the site.
+It was destroyed in the First and Second Dano-Swedish Wars.
+It belonged to Egholm Manor.

-Oluf Rosenkrantz inherited the manor of Egholm after his father.
-He later increased the number of copyholds under the manor dramatically.
-He had inherited Egholm after his father and over the years increased the number of copyholds to an extent that compromised the rational management of the estate.
-In 1647 he was granted royal permission to establish a new manor on part of the estate.
-The land had earlier belonged to the village of Vinderup which had been destroyed in the First and Second Dano-Swedish Wars.
-Oluf Rosenkrantz named his new estate Krabbesholm (Krabbe's Isle) as a tribute to his wife, Birgitte Krabbe.
+Oluf Rosenkrantz inherited Egholm after his father.
+He later increased the number of tenant farms under the manor to an extent that compromised the rational management of the estate.
+In 1647 he was granted royal permission to establish a new manor on part of the land.
+He named his new estate Krabbesholm (Krabbe's Isle) as a tribute to his wife, Birgitte Krabbe.

 Rosenkrantz fell out of favour at the court after opposing the new Absolute monarchy and was forced to cede all his estates to his daughters and sons-in-law.
 Egholm and Krabbesholm were ceded to Mogens Skeel.
 In 1685, Skeel sold theestates to Otte Skeel.
-After his death Krabbesholm passed to his son-on-law, Otto Krabbe.
+After his death Krabbesholm passed to his son-in-law, Otto Krabbe.
 Otto Krabbe's and Birgitte Skeel's son in-law, Iver Rosenkrantz, inherited Krabbesholm in 1737.
 He was after his death in 1745 succeeded by his son Frederik Rosebnkrantz.

 Frederik Christian Rosenkrantz inherited the estates in 1763 and was already the owner of Ryegaard, Barritskov and Trudsholm.
 He endowed his estates to Niels Rosenkrantz with an obligation to establish a stamhus (family trust) from the estates.
 Stamhuset Rosenkrantz was established from Ryegaard, Barritskov and Trudsholm.